igorwojda/android-showcase/README.md

 ## Architecture

-Feature related code is placed inside one of the feature modules.
+Feature-related code is placed inside one of the feature modules.
 We can think about each feature as the reusable component, equivalent of [microservice](https://en.wikipedia.org/wiki/Microservices) or private library.

-The modularized code-base approach provides few benefits:
+The modularized code-base approach provides a few benefits:

 - better [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 Each module has a clear API.
-  Feature related classes live in different modules and can't be referenced without explicit module dependency.
+  Feature-related classes live in different modules and can't be referenced without explicit module dependency.
 - features can be developed in parallel eg. by different teams
 - each feature can be developed in isolation, independently from other features
 - faster compile time